batemandev/endstone-alt-detection/README.md

 **Permission:** `altdetection.use` (default: op)

 ### `/alt-whitelist <add|remove|list> [player_name_or_ip]`
 Manage the alt detection whitelist.
-Whitelisted players and IPs are fully exempt from alt matching — no join alerts and they're excluded from `/alt-check` results.
+Whitelisted players and IPs no longer trigger join alerts, but they still show up in `/alt-check` results tagged `(Whitelisted)`.
 Works from both the console and in-game.
 Entries can also be edited directly in `alt-detection/whitelist.json`.

 ```
 /alt-whitelist add PlayerName